Increasing demand pushes further competition

 An undesired outcome of nationalizing an industry of its size is that local human capital is often not enough to provide an efficient chain of production, and since Bolivia doesn’t enjoy of a favorable economy, proper governance remains in peril.

-Slow action has permitted the Bolivian government to slowly allow its own private sector into the lithium market; Yacimientos de Litio Bolivianos is the first private venture to exploit lithium in the region.
+Slow action has permitted the Bolivian government to slowly allow its own private sector IGNORE INTO the lithium market; Yacimientos de Litio Bolivianos is the first private venture to exploit lithium in the region.
 Nevertheless, the high quota that Evo Morales’ government imposes is highly discouraging for potential investors.

 Newer deals with international institutions such as the Inter-American Development Bank and the World Bank have opened Bolivia’s mindset towards a globalized world, and the panorama is set to change toward a more dynamic future.